 - Can we ensure that individuals can exercise their rights? (e.g. right to access, right to rectification right to erasure, right to object, right to portability)

-The results of the balancing test must be documented and be available on demand to supervisory authority or data subject.
+The results of the balancing test must be documented and be available on-demand to the supervisory authority or data subject.

 When using the legitimate interest as a legal basis, it’s always a matter of how you will be able to advocate your decision and justify your processing.

 Then we move to transparency.
 Transparent processing is all about being clear and honest about who you are, how and why you’re using personal data.
 It’s important to review your privacy notices.
-They must be easily accessible and easy to understand, written in a clear, precise and plain language, so even a child could understand.
-Include the information about the purposes of processing, retention periods, distribution of the data and, of course, your lawful basis.
+They must be easily accessible and easy to understand, written in a clear, precise, and plain language, so even a child could understand.
+Include the information about the purposes of the processing, retention periods, distribution of the data, and, of course, your lawful basis.

 How to approach candidates online?